windKusanagi/weather-app/functions/README.md

 ## Dependency Installed

-The table below shows the dependencies invloved (except installed by create-react-app) in this frontend app.
+The table below shows the dependencies involved (except installed by create-react-app) in this frontend app.

 | Dependency |  Purpose |